 Chair: Iain Begg (@IainBeggLSE), Professorial Research Fellow at the European Institute and Academic Co-Director of the Dahrendorf Forum.

-The event will be co-hosted by the European Institute and the Dahrendorf Forum at LSE IDEAS.
+The event was co-hosted by the European Institute and the Dahrendorf Forum at LSE IDEAS.

 A podcast of the full lecture can be streamed or downloaded here.